pramode-pandit/challenges/challenge01/readme.md

 **Assumptions**

 - Webserver, Application server and Database to be installed on 3 different machines.
-- Files contain all custom configurations files
+- Files contain all custom configurations files.
-- Credentials and secrets to be stored in separate file cred.yaml vars directory.
-Cred.yaml is encrypted with vault password to ensure data protection.
+- Credentials and secrets to be stored in separate file cred.yaml in the vars directory. cred.yaml is encrypted with vault password to ensure data protection.
-- default configuration parameter to be stored in separate file default.yaml in var direcory
+- Default configuration parameter to be stored in separate file default.yaml in var direcory
-- handler folder have all custom handler defined
+- Handler folder have all custom handler defined
-- No ansible role has been used in this solution as it felt not needed for this example.
+- No ansible role has been used in this solution as felt not needed for this example.